To add a line of constant value using a function plot, you can use these steps:

 - In the Property Manager, click on the Plot tab.

-- For a horizontal line, highlight the cos(X) text next to Y = F(X) = and type the desired value for the horizontal line.
+- For a horizontal line, highlight the cos(X) text in the Y = F(X) = field and enter the desired value for the horizontal line.
 For instance, you might type 30, if you want the line displayed at Y=30.

 - For a vertical line,